Migration data in Europe

 The European Commission’s Directorate-General for Migration and Home Affairs (DG HOME) releases annual statistics on short-term visas issued by states in the border-free Schengen Area.

-Data strengths & limitations
+Data strengths and limitations

 EU legislation in the migration domain aims to achieve a very high level of data comparability thanks to harmonization as established in the legal basis, and follow-up of EU bodies (Eurostat) of the compliance of Member States.
 Ease of access to data is another strength, since country statistics can be obtained from a single access point (Eurostat).